radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 3. (Optional) If a [validation script](#validation-script-path) is defined, RadiantOne invokes the script logic.
 If the validation script is successful, RadiantOne updates the cache.
 If the validation script is unsuccessful, RadiantOne does not update the persistent cache during this cycle.

 4. RadiantOne compares the LDIF file generated in step 1 to the current cache image and applies changes to the cache immediately as it goes through the comparison.
 The periodic persistent cache refresh activity is logged into <RLI_HOME>/vds_server/logs/periodiccache.log.
-For details on this log, see the Logging and Troubleshooting Guide.
+For details on this log, see the [RadiantOne Logging and Troubleshooting Guide](/documentation/logging-and-troubleshooting-guide/01-overview).

 The rebuild process can be very taxing on your backends, and each time a new image is built you are putting stress on the data sources.
 This type of cache refresh deployment works well when the data doesn’t change too frequently and the volume of data is relatively small.